CutbackTG/BattleRoster/README.md

 ##Project Overview

-BattleRoster was developed as part of Code Institute’s Level 5 Web Application Development Diploma (Project 3: Full Stack Frameworks with Django).
+BattleRoster was designed as part of Code Institute’s Level 5 Web Application Development Diploma (Project 3: Full Stack Frameworks with Django).

-The aim of this project was to create a data-driven web application using Django that allows user authentication, CRUD functionality, and responsive front-end design.
+The purpose of the project was to produce a data-driven web application using Django for user authentication, CRUD functionality, and responsive front-end design.

-BattleRoster fulfills this by providing a role-playing game management system for players and dungeon masters to create and manage characters, parties, and campaigns.
+BattleRoster accomplishes this by providing a system for managing role-playing games, enabling players and dungeon masters to create and manage characters, parties and campaigns.

-BattleRoster is a Django-based web application designed to streamline tabletop game management for both players and dungeon masters.
-Players can easily create, edit, and organize their character sheets, while dungeon masters can oversee groups, manage player sheets, and coordinate campaigns.
+BattleRoster is a web application built on Django to simplify how players and dungeon masters manage tabletop games.
+Players can create, edit and manage their character sheets, while dungeon masters can view groups, manage player sheets and coordinate their campaigns.

-Built with extensibility in mind, the system supports modular character sheet templates, making it adaptable for multiple game systems such as Dungeons & Dragons or BattleTech.
-The site emphasizes usability with responsive design, lightweight interactivity, and secure role-based permissions to protect player data.
+Designed with extensibility in mind, the system supports modular character sheet templates and can be used across multiple game systems, including Dungeons & Dragons and BattleTech.
+The site features usability emphasis through responsive design and lightweight interactivity, while user authentication and role-based permissions protect player data.

 ## Features

 ### User Roles & Authentication
-- **Player Account:** Create, edit, and delete own character sheets; invite others to groups
+- **Player Account:** Create, edit, and delete character sheets; invite others to groups
-- **Dungeon Master Account:** Manage all sheets in their group; send group invites
+- **Dungeon Master Account:** Manage sheets for all members of their group; send invites to the group
-- **Authentication:** Extended Django User model with role-based permissions (Player, DM)
+- **Authentication:** Extending the Django User model with member roles (Player, DM) and permission policies

-### Character Sheet Management
+### Character Sheet CRUD
-- Full CRUD operations for character sheets
+- Create, Read, Update, and Delete for Character sheets
-- Fields include Name, Race, Class, Stats, Equipment, and more
+- Fields include Name, Race, Class, Stats, Equipment, etc.
-- Save individual field values dynamically
+- Individual field values saved dynamically
-- Support for multiple character sheets per player account
+- Ability for player accounts to have multiple characters

-### Party System
+### Parties
-- Parties contain one Dungeon Master and multiple Players
+- A party consists of a single Dungeon Master and: multiple players
-- Party invites via email or username
+- Able to sign up via email or username
-- **Permissions:** Players manage their own sheets; DMs manage all sheets in their group
+- **Permissions:** Players can only manage their own sheets, while DMs manage all sheets within their group

-### Game System Extensibility
+### Extensibility for Game Systems
-- Modular character sheet templates for different game systems
+- Character sheet templates will be modular for different game systems
-- Currently supports D&D 5e with plans for BattleTech and other systems
+- Currently supports D&D 5e with future support for BattleTech and others
-- Easy-to-extend template system for adding new game types
+- New game systems can be added with relative ease

-### Future Features
+### Future Work
-- Real-time chat integration
+- In-app chat functionality
-- Built-in dice rolling tools
+- Dice rolling tools
-- Campaign notes and session logs
+- Campaign notes and logs
-- Character sheet export options (PDF, JSON)
+- Exporting sheets (PDF, JSON)
-- Mobile app companion
+- Companion mobile application

 ## Tech Stack